(Page 1 of 1 in this chapter)

 - PCI Peripheral Component Interconnect; A 32/64 bit local bus inside a PC.

 - PCM Pulse Code Modulation; a communication technique where the information to be sent is converted into binary numbers which are then transmitted on the signal.

-- port An external connection between the MVIP Bus and anything else, including telephone trunks, human operators, voice processors, fax processors.
+- port An external connection between the MVIP bus and anything else, including telephone trunks, human operators, voice processors, FAX processors, etc.

 - protocol (telephony) Defined procedure for call setup and call teardown.

 - protocol-independent Used to describe call control model.
 All telephony protocols can be represented by this single call control model.

 - PSTN Public Switched Telephone Network; a public telephone network.